okeshawarz/prospectus/keshawarz_prospectus.md

 This essay will rely on several primary sources of data.
 The Bureau of Labor Statistics provides data on quarterly wages at the level of the county.
-The American Community Survey (ACS) 5-year estimates provide data on wages and rents to the level of the census tract and zip code tabulation area (ZCTA).
+The American Community Survey (ACS) 5-year estimates provide data on wages, rents, and migration to the level of the census tract and zip code tabulation area (ZCTA).
 In addition to federal Census data, the city of San Francisco offers granular, geocoded data on rents, wages, and housing construction at http://www.datasf.org.
+Zillow, a real estate price tracking firm, provides access to ZTRAX, a national database at the parcel-level containing transaction price histories and assessed values.
+Finally, I will rely on short-term rental data from Airbnb.